 Thai Tamarind Candy

-Last year during a visit to Thailand we encountered the most delicous candy we've ever tasted.
+During a visit to Thailand we encountered the most delicous candy we've ever tasted.
 The candy was all natural, made of just tamarind paste and sugar, shaped like a Tootsie Roll and wrapped in little plastic wrappers twisted at each end.
 It was soft, fruity, slightly sour, chewy, and the overall flavor of this candy was just perfect.
 While we've offered tamarind candy of our own, what we tasted was different because it was so fresh.

 Here is what we've come up with so far: